NikolaiT/zardaxt/README.md

 ### Real World Examples

 I tested the TCP/IP fingerprinting tool on [browserstack](https://www.browserstack.com/).
-Browserstack.com uses real devices on real browsers.
+Browserstack.com uses real devices with real browsers.
 It's the perfect site to test this tool.
 Here are the results:

+`zardax.py` gives a high rating for all the Linux Operating Systems when the device is Android.
+Good enough.

 ![Galaxy S21 Android with Chrome](tcp-ip-fps/galaxy-s21-chrome.png "Galaxy S21 Android with Chrome")

+`zardax.py` gives a high rating for all the Linux Operating Systems when the device is Android.
+Good enough.

 ![Google Pixel 5 Android with Chrom](tcp-ip-fps/google-pixel-5-chrome.png "Google Pixel 5 Android with Chrome")